 Gene therapy holds the potential for a cure rather than just a treatment.

-We can probably forget about this for many years as it is far too expensive to do this work for around 3,000 people diagnosed with McArdle’s worldwide.
-But gene therapy may arrive one day as a spin off from research and development in other conditions.
+It would probably be far too expensive to develop a dedicated gene therapy for around 3,000 people diagnosed with McArdle’s worldwide.
+However, gene therapy may arrive for us one day as a spin off from research and development in other conditions.